The Keys to Balanced Doshas and Vitality

 The Ashtanga Hridayam, the “Heart or Essence of all the Eight Branches of Ayurveda,” is one of the fundamental ancient root texts of Ayurveda.
 Today, the Ashtanga Hridayam continues to serve as a root source for Ayurvedic philosophy and protocol, providing clear guidelines in all aspects of health.

 As an Ayurveda student, practitioner or enthusiast, you know how important it is to use the authentic teachings of the ancient Vedic texts.
 During this course you will be carefully guided in order to gain a comprehensive understanding of the content of this text.
-This course will particularly focus on properties of food ingredients and how they affect our digestive tracts.
-The components of healing herbs and how they can be utilized to improve general health and well being.
-We will also examine the importance of food combining and preservation as an integral part of maintaining good health.

 Who should take this course

 This course is open to all students, be it your first time studying Ayurveda or if you are a practicing professional!

 - Ayurvedic enthusiasts may build a strong foundation for authentic Ayurvedic study